EV vs Diesel Total Cost of Ownership for Canadian Fleets

 1. Vehicle Acquisition

-Electric trucks and buses carry a higher manufacturer’s suggested retail price than their diesel equivalents.
-However, with the rising price of fuel, provincial incentive programs like Quebec’s Écocammionage Program, and the capital cost allowance first year deductions in Canada very quickly start to flip the numbers.
-7Gen’s EV-as-a-Service leasing model further reduces the barrier by converting that capital expenditure into a predictable monthly operating expense.
+Electric trucks and buses carry a higher purchase price than their diesel truck and bus equivalents.
+However, with the rising price of fuel, provincial incentive programs like Quebec's Écocamionnage Program, and the capital cost allowance first-year deductions in Canada very quickly start to flip the numbers.
+Charging infrastructure costs are part of the upfront picture too, and are covered below.
+7Gen's EV-as-a-Service leasing model further reduces the barrier by converting capital expenditures into a predictable monthly operating expense.

 Interested in real numbers?
 Request a quote.

-This is where electrification delivers its most dramatic advantage.
+This is where fleet electrification delivers its most dramatic advantage.
 In Canada, on a straight fuel-cost-per-kilometre basis, electricity runs about one-third the cost of diesel.
-For a fleet vehicle doing 40,000 km/year, that's roughly $14,400 in diesel vs. $5,200 in electricity — about $9,200/year in fuel savings per truck.
-These prices are based on nation-wide averages, and the savings could be more significant depending on where your fleet is charging.
+For a fleet vehicle doing 40,000 km/year, that's roughly $14,400 in diesel vs. $5,200 in electricity costs, about $9,200/year in fuel savings per truck.
+These prices are based on nationwide averages, and the fuel spend savings could be more significant depending on where your EV fleet is charging.
 Even in jurisdictions with higher electricity rates, the per-kilometer energy cost for EVs runs 60–80% below diesel.
-Over the 10 year+ lifespan of a high km vehicle, fuel savings alone can exceed the acquisition price premium.
+Over the 10 year+ lifespan of a high-km vehicle, fuel savings alone can exceed the purchase price premium.
 Carbon credits push this advantage even further.

 3. Maintenance and Repairs

 Electric drivetrains are mechanically simpler.
 No oil changes.
 No transmission rebuilds.
 No exhaust aftertreatment systems.
 No DEF fluid.
-Regenerative braking reduces pad and rotor wear by 50–70%.
-Industry data suggests EV maintenance costs are roughly 30–50% lower than comparable ICE vehicles, with Consumer Reports finding about 50% savings over a vehicle’s lifetime and the Canadian Energy Regulator citing maintenance costs about 70% below comparable ICE vehicles.
-For a fleet of 50 vehicles, that translates to hundreds of thousands of dollars in avoided maintenance over the fleet’s lifecycle.
+Regenerative braking reduces brake wear by 50–70%.
+Labor costs also drop significantly: fewer service appointments mean less technician time per vehicle and fewer unplanned repair events that pull drivers off route.
+Industry data suggests EV maintenance costs are roughly 30–50% lower than comparable ICE vehicles, with Consumer Reports finding about 50% maintenance savings over a vehicle's lifetime and the Canadian Energy Regulator citing maintenance costs about 70% below comparable ICE vehicles.
+For a fleet of 50 vehicles, that translates to hundreds of thousands of dollars in avoided maintenance over the fleet's lifecycle.
 The flip side: battery health monitoring is critical, and replacement costs (though declining rapidly) remain significant if a pack fails outside warranty.

 4. Incentives and Carbon Credits

-Government incentives reduce the upfront cost gap, but carbon credits create ongoing revenue.
-In several Canadian provinces and U.S. states, fleet operators earn tradeable credits for every zero-emission kilometer driven.
+Federal incentives and provincial programs reduce the upfront cost gap, but carbon credits create ongoing revenue.
+In several Canadian provinces and U.S. states, EV fleet operators earn tradeable credits for every zero-emission kilometre driven.
 In Canada, those credits just exceeded $400 for the first time.
-7Gen’s platform tracks, reports, and brokers the sale of these credits for you, significantly reducing administrative work and turning an environmental benefit into a tangible revenue stream that directly improves your TCO.
+7Gen's platform tracks, reports, and brokers the sale of these credits for you, significantly reducing administrative work and turning an environmental benefit into a tangible revenue stream that directly improves your fleet TCO.

 Try the 7Gen Carbon Credit Calculator →